 After going through the most important economics issues, you could move to the second part of your analysis.
 "Faced with this scenario, the client really has a limited set of strategic alternatives.
-First, it can stay in the defense business.
-It can do this by hanging on and fighting it out with the other competitors in the U.S. market, hoping to maintain a profitable piece of a smaller market.
-Alternatively, it can attempt to find substitute demand for its products.
-This might come either from nonmilitary uses for products or, more likely, from sales to foreign markets.
-In particular, if the Cold War is ending, we might anticipate that there will be an easing of restrictions on export sales.
+First, it can remain in the instant camera business and just fight it out with competitors, hoping to maintain a profitable piece of a smaller market.
+Alternatively, it can attempt to focus on niche areas of demand, such as passport and ID photos, movie set usage for ensuring consistency between takes, humorous photo souvenirs at carnivals, etc. It could also explore less developed foreign markets where digital technology is unaffordable, but the idea of cheaper instant cameras may be of strong appeal.
+As for its one-hour photo finishing machine business, the client may want to focus on becoming the lowest-cost provider, allowing them to achieve a dominant position as others are forced to exit.